 Both involve time and money costs.
 Your results will vary based on what you’re happy to invest in the medium to long term and how the market changes.

 You can’t set either and forget.
 They both require active work to continue to produce results.

-How competition affects your SEO
+How competition affects your ecommerce SEO

-With SEO, you can’t ignore the competition and forge your own path.
+With ecommerce SEO, you can’t ignore the competition and forge your own path.
 You’ll need to analyze what already appears in the search results as that’s what the search engines feel are the best solution to the user’s question or query.